Welcome to Tri4Japan

 Our Charity and Where We Are Heading

-March 2011 – we have now been up and running for just over a week, and in that time I have hardly slept, but single handedly kept Starbucks in profit.
+We have now been up and running for just over a week, and in that time I have hardly slept, but single handedly kept Starbucks in profit.

 I thought it was time to take stock and update you about where are heading.